adityagarwal23/simulation/scenarios/index.md

 # Scenarios

-Add more events under this directory.
+The events are listed under the scenarios.